-It was my first time in Gdansk, the historic city on Poland‘s Baltic coast, and I was excited to explore the city’s famous Old Town.
+It was my first time in Gdansk, the historic city on Poland‘s Baltic coast, and I was excited to explore the city’s famous Old Town with its historic architecture.
 Alas, as I looked out of my room window, I saw nothing but dark, grey clouds sweeping in at a furious pace.
 Dressed for the wet, cold weather and armed with a windproof umbrella and a good dose of determination, I stepped out into the street and embarked on my stroll around the Old Town.

 A (very) brief history of Gdansk